 Over the centuries the Japanese have relished their stunning and varied scenery, and sought to replicate the dense, green forests, sparkling streams and peaceful meadows in their intricately landscaped gardens.
 This has become an art form, not only because of the quest for natural beauty but also because gardens play a key part in the aesthetics of Buddhist culture.
 They’re places for quiet contemplation and appreciation of beauty.

 If you’re making a list of things to do in Japan then we’d 100% recommend seeing some of the country’s stunning gardens for yourself – and the gorgeous Kanazawa Gardens are a good place to start.
 Most signs are in English, but learning some signs in Kanji could help you immerse yourself further.
 Strolling here not only acts as a great escape from the hectic pace of life in some parts of Japan, but also gives you a deeper understanding of the cultural values here.
-Plus, great photos!
+Plus, great photos… many of which are now my Shutterstock top earners!